 Forget “Girls Just Want to Have Fun.”
 Girls “run the world,” according to Beyoncé—and she’s right.
 College graduation rates for women now lead those of men.
 Women start new businesses at twice the rate of men.
 And women have regained all of the jobs we lost during the recession.

+However, gaps persist—the earnings ratio for women to men was 80 percent in 2016, according to a report by the American Association of University Women (AAUW).
 Since “#TheFutureIsFemale,” it’s up to us to close those gaps.
 Here are strategies for investing in women that could have a big impact.

 Ask Who’s Managing Your Money

 “The more women manage funds, the more funds get channeled into issues women care about,” says Nathalie Molina Niño, CEO of Brava Investments.
 “When someone brings on one female fund manager, we’re talking about potentially billions of dollars that get moved in a different direction.”
 She says that questions like “How many of your fund managers are women?” used to be rare in the industry, but now that more and more people are asking, large institutions are getting nervous—mostly because the answer is often “none” or “few.”

 So if you’re an investor of any sort—and that includes 401(k)s and IRAs—try sending an email to your plan administrators.
 Say something like, “I’d like to know where my money is going.
 Can you give me the demographics of your fund managers?
 What percentage of them are women?”
 You and your colleagues can even reach out to higher-ups at the company (you can find their names and, often, the company’s email format online).
 Once you get an answer, consider moving your money towards women-led funds on your current platform or another one.